tzufitltaboola/taboola-ios-api/README.md

 1. `TBImageView` - holds the item thumbnail image
 2. `TBTitleLabel` - holds the item title text label
 3. `TBBrandingLabel` - holds the item branding text label (may not exist in all items)
+4. `TBDescriptionLabel` - holds the item description text label (may not exist in all items)

+The `TBItem` also contains `NSDictionary` element:
+- `extraDataDictionary` - holds extra data (categories, created, duration, type, views)

 For each item, all available UI elements should be added to the screen.
 The UI elements can be placed on screen either via interface builder (storyboard) or manually via code.